Invariant tensors and the cyclic sieving phenomenon: Octonions

-For the seven dimensional representation these agree with \cite{MR1403861}.
-The set $X(r)$ is the set of non-positive trivalent planar graphs with $r$ boundary points.
-A trivalent planar graph means a subset $\Gamma$ of the lower half plane $H$ such that every point of $\Gamma$ has an open neighbourhood in $H$ which is homeomorphic to one of the following three cases:
+A \emph{trivalent planar graph} means a subset $\Gamma$ of the lower half plane $H$ such that every point of $\Gamma$ has an open neighbourhood in $H$ which is homeomorphic to one of the following three cases:

 The centre point in the second case is called a trivalent vertex.
 In the third case the straight boundary is in the boundary of $H$.
 Each of these points is a boundary point.
-Note that there is no restriction on the number of trivalent vertices of the graph or on the number of connected components.
-A trivalent planar graph is non-positive if it does not contain any of the following forbidden configurations

-The diagrams in this section and in section \ref{g2p} are drawn with two types of edge; namely a single edge and a double edge.
-The conversion to non-positive trivalent planar graphs is given by making the following substitution for each double edge: